 It’s a few month back but better late than never.

 I went in February this year for a two week trip to Costa Rica.
-Like most of my holidays it was a 5 min decision back in November.
-Best decision I could make.
 Since I just had 2 weeks it had to be either the Pacific coast or the Caribbean.
-After a lot of research, which is new to me, I decided to go to the Caribbean coast.
+After a lot of research, I decided to go to the Caribbean coast.

 I want to go back now to see the Pacific beaches too.
 Not only this but also much more of this beautiful country.